leorge/JavaSort/README.md

 xargs : linux command to build and execute command lines from standard input
 echo : linux command to  display a line of text
 [run](https://github.com/leorge/JavaSort/blob/master/run)
-: shell script to launch a test program to sort String[ ].
+: shell script to launch a test program.
 -T 10 : Standard deviation is 10% to pass the **T**est.
 Default is 2%.

-If you took a long time to complete a test, retry the test on the CUI console launched by Ctrl+Alt+F1-F6 keys after GUI logout.
+If you took a long time to complete the test, retry the test on the CUI console launched by Ctrl+Alt+F1-F6 keys after GUI logout.
 Press Ctrl+Alt+F7 to return to GUI login screen.